 6. Chicken

-The effect that chicken has on dogs is similar to beef in that the more exposure your dog has to it, the more likely it is to develop an allergy to it.
-Many dogs are hypersensitive to the animal protein found in chickens.
 Therefore, rotating through different flavored foods for your dog can prevent a chicken allergy.
 If your dog is still sensitive to chicken, you will have to find an alternative food.
 Unfortunately, chicken is found in most dogs’ food.
 However, there are now hypoallergenic dog foods available that swap chicken for other, more digestible meats such as venison, salmon, and duck.

 7. Lamb

-Last on the list of common Goldendoodle food allergies is Lamb.
+Last on the list of common Goldendoodle food allergies is lamb.
 For many years, the lamb was considered an excellent alternative to beef and chicken for dogs unable to digest those meats.
 Unfortunately, studies have shown that many dogs can suffer from lamb allergies.
 This allergy is once again caused by the protein found in the meat, causing similar allergic reactions to beef and chicken.
 Luckily, many hypoallergenic dog food choices have been made available in recent years.

 Symptoms of Food Allergies in Goldendoodles